 Hal Smith was brilliant as the typically inebriated — and typically incarcerated — fellow.
 But Otis was also one of the few recurring characters on the show who was married, oddly enough.

-Smith passed away 25 years ago.
-To celebrate this many of many talents — and voices — let's dig into his career.
+To celebrate this man of many talents — and voices — let's dig into his career.

 1. He began his showbiz career as a singer.

 Smith grew up in Massena, New York, way up on the St. Lawrence River and the Canadian border.
 While in high school in the 1930s, Smith got his name in the local papers as a singer.
 The teenage "Harold Smith" joined a group called Johnny Morrison & His Krazy Kats, crooning tunes and doing impressions.
 One of his signature numbers was "The Prisoner’s Song," for which he would come out on the stage dressed as a prisoner.
 Talk about foreshadowing!
 Three decades later, he would spend plenty of time behind bars on The Andy Griffith Show.

 2. One of his first big TV roles was "The Pancake Man"

 After working as a DJ at WIBX in Upstate New York and serving in the United States Army Special Services during World War II, Smith made the move out West to Los Angeles.
 There, he landed a job as "The Pancake Man," hosting a children's show sponsored by the International House of Pancakes restaurant chain (later simply known as IHOP).
 The Brady Bunch episode "The Winner" would pay tribute to this part of Smith's history, casting him as a similar kids' TV host named the Kartoon King.

 3. He was Santa Claus for both the Bradys and the Flintstones.